 Short bio

 I received my Habilitation à Diriger des Recherches (HDR, 2010) from UPMC Sorbonne Universite, my PhD (2005) and MSc (2001) degrees from Politecnico di Torino.
-I am Senior member of IEEE (2013) and ACM (2015) and an Expert of CLAIRE (2021).
+I am Distinguished Member of ACM (2023), Senior member of IEEE (2013), Member of IET (2022) and an Expert of CLAIRE (2021).

 Before joining Huawei in 2018, I occupied a Chair Professor (2016-2018), Full Professor (2012-2016) and Associate Professor (2006-2012) positions at the Computer Science and Networking department of Telecom ParisTech as well as a Full Professor (2012-2019) position at the LIX department of Ecole Polytechnique.
 Prior to that, I worked with the Telecommunication Network Group of the Electrical Engineering department at Politecnico di Torino (2001-2006) and held a Visiting Researcher position in the Computer Science division at University of California, Berkeley (2003-2004).